Nomad Africa Magazine: Circulation

-The Nomad Africa Magazine in print is circulated across the African Continent with subscription and distribution for free, made available in international airports, some airlines, hotels, spas and casinos as well as cruise liners sailing around the coasts.
+Nomad Africa magazine is circulated globally in print (both retail & complimentary distributions) and digitally across major digital platforms (subscription based).
+The magazine is distributed in selected retail outlets in South Africa (Woolworths, Exclusive Books & SuperSpar), United States (Barnes & Noble Stores, NJ Penn Stores and Mader News Stores) and Canada (Indigo Books, Globe Mags & Bolen Books).
+Complimentary copies of the print magazine are available in South Africa, United Kingdom, United States and Canada at selected VIP lounges of international airports, business class sections of selected airlines, four and five star hotels, spas and casinos as well as cruise liners sailing around the coasts.

 Partnerships and Collaborations

 In August 2017, Nomad Africa partnered with London-based World Travel Awards.
 World Travel Awards Founder and President, Graham Cooke, announced Nomad Africa as an official media partner for World Travel Awards (WTA) Africa Gala Ceremony which took place in Rwanda's capital, Kigali.

 Management and Ownership

 2414 Publishing (Pty) Ltd is owned by John Oluwatosin Akinribido and Dieter Göttert with Akinribido as the major shareholder.
 Both shareholders play an active role in the management of the holding company.

+Akinribido is an influential Thought Leader within the African tourism sector who periodically view his opinions on topical issues across the continent.
+In July 2026, at the climax of xenophobic attacks in South Africa, he published his opinion in several newspapers across the African continent specifically in South Africa, Nigeriaand Ghana,emphasising that South Africa must confront the structural causes of xenophobia: unemployment, inequality, housing scarcity, while refusing, firmly and consistently, to allow these grievances to manifest as violence against fellow Africans and that leaders must lead and communities must be held accountable.

 NomadRadio and NomadTV

 In January 2018, Nomad Africa added a podcast broadcast platform.
 Nomad Online Radio kick started with its flagship show ‘Discover Africa’ hosted by veteran broadcaster David Batzofin - a travel writer, blogger and photographer.

 NomadTV is the online digital television division of the Nomad Africa project.
 It regularly features interviews with representatives of government and tourism boards across the continent of Africa.